Strategic Defence of the Parity Accord

 Response

 No demographic shift or supermajority is required.
 The Good Friday/Belfast Agreement establishes a simple majority as the lawful threshold for constitutional change.
-Proposals for a supermajority arise from fears of instability — not from constitutional necessity.
+Proposals for a supermajority arise from concerns regarding stability, not from constitutional necessity.

 Under the Parity Accord, sovereignty is shared, Stormont is preserved, and identity protections are constitutionalised.
 Political authority is therefore decoupled from numerical margins.
-A 52–48 outcome cannot produce domination, loss, or institutional absorption, because power is no longer allocated through majoritarian conversion.
+A 52–48 outcome is not designed to produce domination, loss, or institutional absorption, because power is no longer allocated through majoritarian conversion.

-The result is margin-independent stability: a balanced settlement in which consent authorises change, but structure prevents victory or defeat.
+The result is margin-independent stability: a balanced settlement in which consent authorises change, but structure is designed to prevent victory or defeat.

 Response